 About Southeastern Health

 Southeastern Health, a non-profit organization, is a comprehensive health care system which offers a wide array of health care services through its affiliated divisions.
-Southeastern Health is licensed for 452 beds and includes Southeastern Regional Medical Center, a DNV GL – Healthcare accredited and Magnet hospital which offers a combination of acute care, intensive care and psychiatric services to more than 16,000 inpatients and 65,000 emergency patients annually.
+Southeastern Health is licensed for 452 beds and includes Southeastern Regional Medical Center, a DNV GL – Healthcare accredited hospital which offers a combination of acute care, intensive care and psychiatric services to more than 16,000 inpatients and 65,000 emergency patients annually.
 The medical center is licensed for 292 general acute care beds and 33 psychiatry beds.
 WoodHaven Nursing, Alzheimer’s and Rehabilitation Center is licensed for 115 beds and Southeastern Hospice House is licensed for 12 beds.